South Australian cobbler: Taxonomy

 The South Australian cobbler was first formally described in 1829 as Apistus marmoratus by the French zoologist Georges Cuvier with the type locality given as "Timor Island, southern Malay Archipelago", although this is likely to be an error and the actual locality is in Western Australia.
-In 1839 the English zoologist William John Swainson placed it in the new genus Gymnapistes, as its only species.
+In 1839 the English zoologist William Swainson placed it in the new genus Gymnapistes, as its only species.
 This taxon is included in the subfamily Tetraroginae within the Scorpaenidae in the 5th edition of Fishes of the World however other authorities place that subfamily within the stonefish family Synanceiidae, while other authorities classify this subfamily as a family in its own right.
 The genus name is a compound of gymnos which means "bare" or "naked" with Apistes, this was originally proposed as a subgenus of Apistus and the first part alludes to the mostly scaleless body of this taxon.
 The specific name marmoratus means "marbled" as in alcohol this fish has a marbled appearance.